raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 [[[generic-python-list-index]]]

-+ If they are the same (i.e. the player has rotated the Sense HAT to the correct angle), `pop` the first item from the combination list and `append` it to the complete list, like this.
++ If they are the same (i.e. the player has rotated the Sense HAT to the correct angle), `pop` the first item from the `combination` list and `append` it to the `complete` list, like this.

 ```python
 if angle == combination[0]:
    complete.append(combination.pop(0))
 ```

 + We need to let the player know when they got an angle right.
-To to this, use the `set_pixel` method to also set a single LED to green for one second if the angle and the first item in the `combination` list are equal.
+To do this, use the `set_pixel` method to also set a single LED to green for one second if the angle and the first item in the `combination` list are equal.
 You already have a variable in which you have stored the RGB values for the colour green.

 [[[rpi-sensehat-single-pixel]]]